Tahidul-I/Fake-News-Classification-Naive-Bayes-TF-IDF-/README.md

-The confusion matrix shows that the classifier precited 195 of the fake news as real and 18 of the real news as fake.
-Although the classifier showed good performance by obtaining the  is 83%, the classifier tends mis classify fake news more.
-This may be caused by several resons like the dataset may contain fake news sanmple less than the real news, or may the random_state or value of max_df casusing this behavior.
+The confusion matrix shows that the classifier predicted 195 of the fake news as real and 18 of the real news as fake.
+Although the classifier showed good performance by obtaining 83% accuracy, the classifier tends to mis classify fake news more.
+This may be caused by several resons like the dataset may contain fake news sample less than the real news, or may be the random_state or value of max_df casusing this behavior.
 So, efficient adjustment of those hyper parameters may lead to a more better performance.

 ```python